 We’re Here to Help

-If you have received penalties from the IRS, let our experienced tax professionals handle your case to help you receive an IRS penalty abatement.
-Our tax relief team has the skills and the knowledge in tax preparation services to ensure your case is as successful as possible.
+If you were assessed with a penalty by the IRS, let our experienced tax professionals handle your case to help you receive an IRS penalty abatement.
+Our Los Angeles tax lawyers have the skills and the knowledge in tax preparation services to ensure your case is as successful as possible.
 With decades of combined experience, you can safely put your full trust in our team to help you out of tax woes.
 Get A Tax Lawyer today by calling the best tax attorneys in Los Angeles at 1-800-290-8160!

 - Internal Revenue Service – 10 Million Taxpayers Face an Estimated Tax Penalty Each Year; Act Now to Reduce or Avoid it for 2017; New Web Page Can Help